-This 19-day tour of Madeira and the Azores Archipelago involves:
+Weather: Madeira and the Azores Archipelago

 Travel to Madeira in late May/early June, when the weather is sunny and warm and the average temperature is in the mid-20s with only a few rainy days.
 Influenced by the Gulf Stream, the Azores islands enjoy a mild, breezy climate, with daytime temperatures rarely dipping below 14°C in winter or rising above 25°C. The sea temperature averages 17°C in spring and reaches 22°C in summer.
 Weather is particularly unpredictable in the Azores.
 Weather conditions depend on the part of the island where you are, as well as altitude and landscapes.